-To take part at your local library you can drop into your library and let them know that you would like to take part in the Summer Reading Challenge.
+- Visit your local library and tell them your child would like to take part in the Summer Reading Challenge.

 How to sign up to your local library

-Your local library sits in a group, or authority, of several library services that are close to each other.
-The Library Zone search will find authorities in your region and will show you which ones are running Wild World Heroes in their libraries.
+- Your local library sits in a group, or authority, of several library services that are close to each other.

 - Use the box at the top of this page to select your region and find library services near you which are running the Summer Reading Challenge.